jcarlosroldan/oink/documentation.md

 ## Changelog

+### 1.2.1 File serving adjustments

+* Removed file mime guessing for improved speed and security.
+* Adjusted some of the examples.
+* Added snapshots to the documentation and ellaborated a bit more on the examples.

 ### 1.2.0 Date adjustments

 * Removed `date` and `time`, since only DateTime is available in PHP.
 Not pushing the major because no one is using it yet.